-Explanations of the root cause of bicycle face also vary.
-Shadwell, for one, argued that the particular difficultly of keeping a bicycle balanced causes it, but that the accompanying overexertion also plays a role.
+Explanations of the root cause of bicycle face also varied.
+Shadwell, for one, argued that the particular difficulty of keeping a bicycle balanced caused it, but that the accompanying overexertion also played a role.
 Some other publications felt that violating the Sabbath by riding bicycles on a Sunday was ultimately to blame.
-Most publications agreed that bicycle face could strike anyone, but women were disproportionately affected.
+Most agreed that bicycle face could strike anyone, but women were disproportionately affected.

 Obviously, bicycle face isn't a real thing.
-That brings up an interesting question.
+Which brings up an interesting question.

 Why were doctors so worried about bicycle face?

-In 1890s Europe and the US, bicycles were seen by many as an instrument of feminism: they gave many women a measure of increased mobility, began to redefine Victorian ideas about femininity, and were eagerly taken up by many women active in the suffrage movement.
-Bikes helped stoke dress reform movements, which aimed to reduce Victorian restrictions on clothes and undergarments so that women could wear clothes that allowed them to engage in physical activities.
+In 1890s Europe and America, bicycles were seen by many as an instrument of feminism: they gave women a measure of increased mobility, began to redefine Victorian ideas about femininity, and were eagerly taken up by many women active in the suffrage movement.
+Bikes helped stoke dress reform movements, which aimed to reduce Victorian restrictions on clothes and undergarments so women could wear clothes that allowed them to engage in physical activities.

 As Munsey’s Magazine put it 1896: "To men, the bicycle in the beginning was merely a new toy, another machine added to the long list of devices they knew in their work and play.
 To women, it was a steed upon which they rode into a new world."

 All this triggered a backlash from many (male) doctors and onlookers, who cited all sorts of reasons to dissuade women from riding bikes.
-In general, they argued, bicycling was an excessively taxing activity, unsuitable for women — it would not only lead to bicycle face, but exhaustion, insomnia, heart palpitations, headaches, and depression.
+In general, they argued, bicycling was an excessively taxing activity, unsuitable for women.
+It would lead to not only bicycle face, but also exhaustion, insomnia, heart palpitations, headaches, and depression.

 The women who did ride faced a huge list of rules.
-Among the New York World's 41 rules for female cyclists printed in 1895: "don't refuse assistance up a hill" and "don't emulate your brother's attitude if he rides parallel toward the ground."
+Among the New York World's 41 rules for female cyclists printed in 1895 were "Don't refuse assistance up a hill" and "Don't emulate your brother's attitude if he rides parallel toward the ground."